martinvuyk/forge-tools/README.md

 ## datetime

-**Plans for the datetime package in Mojo's stdlib:** Waiting for the Mojo team.
+**Plans for the datetime package in Mojo's stdlib:** Waiting for default trait methods, then polishing it some more.

 - `DateTime`
     - A structure aware of TimeZone, Calendar, and leap days and seconds.